OverengineeredOne/Docs/developer-guide/src/oecli.md

 oecli --help
 ```

+We will dive into more details into the indiviual commands in the upcoming chapters as they are
+introduced.

 ### Manual Installation

 If you are not within the Overengineered dev environment you can install `oecli` through Cargo.